semgrep/semgrep-docs/docs/semgrep-secrets/rules.md

 ### Use Semgrep Editor

-The Semgrep Editor, available in Semgrep Cloud Platform, can help you write rules for use with Semgrep Secrets.
+The Semgrep Editor, available in Semgrep Cloud Platform, can help you write custom Semgrep Secrets rules.
 To pull up a sample rule that you can modify:

 1. Sign in to Semgrep Cloud Platform.
 2. Go to **Rules > Editor**.